The best sales to shop today: Dyson, Apple, Sheertex and more | CNN Underscored

 BOGO sale

-Sheertex’s unbreakable tights have reached cult-status for their extreme durability, and now a you can shop a bunch of their bestsellers for less during this BOGO promo.
+Sheertex’s unbreakable tights have reached cult status for their extreme durability, and now you can shop a bunch of its bestsellers for less during this BOGO promo.
 From minimalist classics to colorful shapewear to patterned stockings, these tights promise to be a pair that’ll last more than a season.
 Shop this sale now before it ends at midnight.

 $900 From $700 at Best Buy